-Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardiqualified to provide services as specified in Appendix C-1/C-3. ian is Specify the controls that are employed to ensure that payments are made only for services rendered.
-Other policy.
-Specify:
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

+Specify the controls that are employed to ensure that payments are made only for services rendered.